octoblu/nanocyte-component-creators-guide/CreatorGuide.md

 }
 ```

-`”type"`: This will also be used by every component and is the complete name of your component.
+`”type"`|`String`: This will also be used by every component and is the complete name of your component.
 For example:
 ```
 "example": {
   "composedOf": {